Joel-Haeberli/it-security-docs/docs/themes/Lab 3 - Firewalls, Proxies, IDS.md

 1. Configuration
 	* For Snort:
-	    * Configure snort.conf: Edit the Snort configuration file to set up network variables, preprocessor settings, and output options.
+	    * Configure `snort.conf`: Edit the Snort configuration file to set up network variables, preprocessor settings, and output options.
 	    * Rule Management: Download and manage Snort rules.
 You can use pulledpork or similar tools to automate rule management.
 	    * Testing Configuration: Run Snort in test mode to ensure it's correctly configured.
 	* For Suricata:
-	    * Configure suricata.yaml: Edit the main configuration file for Suricata, setting up network, logging, and processing options.
+	    * Configure `suricata.yaml`: Edit the main configuration file for Suricata, setting up network, logging, and processing options.
 	    * Rule Management: Obtain and manage Suricata rulesets.
 Suricata supports ET Open rules and other formats.
 	    * Testing Configuration: Run Suricata to verify the setup.
 2. Running the IDS/IPS